Dr. Robert Malone Explains What’s Really Happening at the CDC

 Clearly, that's unrelated, right?

-Um, and historically, that has just been the way the system works.
+And historically, that has just been the way the system works.

 I think that there's support for this.

-When we have death data like that, uh, the ACP is going to need to require that we get our hands on the primary clinical records associated with those events.
+When we have death data like that, the ACIP is going to need to require that we get our hands on the primary clinical records associated with those events so we can make our own assessment of whether those were related or unrelated.

 Clearly, we need to do something more than just accepting what comes at us from the pharmaceutical industry.

-Uh The other signal that was worrisome had to do with seizures.
+The other signal that was worrisome had to do with seizures.

-Whereas seizures before that timeline were, and once again, there's an imbalance.
+And once again, there's an imbalance.

-It's just under the threshold of statistical predetermined statistical significance.
+It's just under the threshold of statistical, predetermined statistical significance.

-But there's this what appears to be an arbitrary cutoff.
+But there's this, what appears to be an arbitrary cutoff.

 And in fact, there was one or more additional seizures after that timeline.